Gunnery Mechanics · Worked example

 The shortcut: pen tables, not formulas

-You don't need to do the math in your head.
-GamingDiver's per-ship spec pages now show the candidate AP Pen Close (mm) and AP Pen Far (mm) rows under each ship's Main Battery formulas, computed straight from the decoded in-game data.
-Compare your gun's pen-at-range against the target's known belt thickness and you'll know which fights are AP fights and which aren't — before you commit a single salvo.
+You do not need to run the model in your head.
+GamingDiver's per-ship spec pages show AP Pen Close (mm) and AP Pen Far (mm) under each ship's Main Battery formulas, and the Shell Ballistics Chart plots the full penetration curve versus range for any ship.
+Both are computed from the same model described here, so they always agree.
+Compare your gun's penetration at range against the target's known belt thickness and you will know which fights are AP fights before you commit a salvo.